 Today, traditional villages are rapidly disappearing throughout the region and only a few thousand Naso remain.
-However, in an effort to ensure their cultural survival, a few villages have banded together to create an ecological center near the Wekso entrance to the park, which aims to draw more visitors to the region and employ more Naso guides.
+However, in an effort to ensure their cultural survival, a few villages have banded together to create projects in Las Delicias area and near the Wekso entrance to La Amistad, both of which aim to draw more visitors to the region and employ more Naso guides.

-Near the town of San Rafael, Costa Rica, the Guatuso Indigenous Reservation is home to about 600 Maleku peoples.
-This tiny indigenous population is ironically one of the country’s most visible, as the natives often perform ceremonies for tourists in nearby La Fortuna.
+Near the town of San Rafael, Costa Rica, the Guatuso Indigenous Reservation is home to about 600 Maleku people.
+This tiny indigenous population is ironically one of the country’s most visible, as they often perform ceremonies for tourists in nearby La Fortuna.
 The Maleku also welcome travelers to visit the reservation, where they make and sell wood carvings, paintings and traditional musical instruments.

 Afro Central American

 From their earliest arrivals in the New World, the Spanish brought African slaves to trade and to work.
-In the 19th century, many other Afro peoples arrived from Jamaica and other parts of the Antilles.
+In the 19th century, many other peoples of African descent arrived from Jamaica and other parts of the Antilles.
 African laborers, both immigrants and slaves, played a crucial role in the development of the region – felling forests, building railroads and dredging canals.
-Nowadays, their descendants make up about 4% of the Central American population, and they are concentrated mainly on the Caribbean coast.
+Today their descendants make up about 4% of the Central American population, and they are concentrated mainly on the Caribbean coast.

 In the 1780s, after much conflict, the Spanish and the British reached an agreement allowing Brits to cut logwood and mahogany in Belize.
 In return, Britain agreed to abandon the Mosquito Coast of Nicaragua.
 Thousands of settlers – many of African descent – migrated to Belize to work in the labor-intensive logging industry.
 After several generations of mixing with the loggers and other colonists, the Kriols became the most populous ethnic group in Belize.